-Annual Limitation on Awards to Employees: Subject to adjustment as provided in the 2020 Plan, no more than 250,000 Shares underlying options or SARs and 250,000 Shares underlying other awards subject to awards may be granted during any one fiscal year to any one person and no more than 500,000 Shares underlying options or SARs and 500,000 Shares underlying other awards subject to awards may be granted during any one fiscal year to our CEO.
+Annual Limitation on Awards to Employees: Subject to adjustment as provided in the 2020 Plan, no more than 250,000 Shares underlying options or SARs and 250,000 Shares underlying other awards subject to awards may be granted during any one fiscal year to any one person and no more than 500,000 Shares underlying options or SARs and 500,000 Shares underlying other awards subject to awards may be granted during any one fiscal year to avards subject to awards may be granted during any one fiscal year to our CEO.
 These limits do not apply to performance-based awards.